Odds Converter: Decimal, Moneyline & Fractional Odds | XYES

 United States, Las Vegas, North America

-Malay odds — flipped sign on heavy favourites
+Malay odds — flipped sign on heavy favorites

-Malay 0.50 reads exactly like Hong Kong 0.50.
-Above even money it flips negative — Malay -0.50 means stake 0.50 to win 1.00, which is the same line Hong Kong would write as 2.00, just expressed from the other side.
+Malay 0.50 reads like Hong Kong 0.50.
+Above even money it flips negative — Malay -0.50 means stake 0.50 to win 1.00, which is the same price Hong Kong odds would express as 2.00 from the other side.

 Malaysia, Singapore, Indonesia